aikengunay/build-responsive-real-world-websites-with-html-and-css/starter/07-Omnifood-Desktop/content.md

 Sign in
 iOS app
 Android app

 About Omnifood
 For Business
 Cooking partners
 Careers

 Recipe directory
 Help center
 Privacy & terms

+# to do

+## Sections

+- Logo + Navigation
+- Hero
+- Featured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + gallery
+- pricing + features
+- CTA
+- Footer